 In conjunction with the first EUSAIR Forum (12-5-2016), which brought in Dubrovnik more than 700 stakeholders and implementers of the Strategy, the first "Adriatic Ionian Council / EUSAIR Ministerial Meeting" took place, acting at the same time as the highest political level for both the AII and the EUSAIR.

 The Initiative's decision-making body is the Council of Foreign Ministers (Adriatic-Ionian Council).
 The Council's agenda is prepared by periodic meetings of Senior Officials (Three times per year).

 The Chairmanship rotates every May/June according to an alphabetical criterion.
-The current Greek AII Presidency will conclude its activities at the end of May 2009, when Italy will take it over.
+The current Albanian AII Presidency will conclude its activities at the end of May 2022, when Bosnia-Herzegovina will take it over.

 A Permanent Secretariat was inaugurated in Ancona the 19th of June 2008 in order to strenghten the cooperation among the states and to make the initiative more "project oriented".